Julian/cardboard/docs/rules/glossary.rst

         A multiplayer variant played among two-player teams that each have a shared life total and take a simultaneous turn.
 See rule 810, "Two-Headed Giant Variant."

     Type
         1. An object's card type or, more broadly, its card type, subtype, and/or supertype.
-See rule 204, "Type Line," and section 3, "Card Types."
+See rule 204, "Type Line," and section 3, :ref:`card-types`.
         2. An attribute mana has.
 See rule 106, "Mana."

     Type Icon